Arowanas are fish occasionally seen in public aquariums, Asian restaurant tanks, and pet stores across the world.

 As a whole, Arowanas are quite tolerant of other fish so long as they can’t eat them.
 Even tank mates that may be in the danger zone size-wise can go ignored so long as the Arowana is well fed and used to having them around but its not a safe bet.

-Other large fish will be safely ignored; while fast and graceful, Arowanas don’t have the build of a true bully.
+Other large fish will be safely ignored; while fast and graceful, Dragon Fish don’t have the build of a true bully.
 They will push for their fair share when it’s time to eat but generally save their aggression for other Arowanas.

 Arowanas are also great tankmates for other aggressive or predatory fish.
 Not only will they eat the same live prey but keep to the upper and middle areas of the water column.

-Thanks to their tough scales, they can fend off attacks from truly aggressive species like cichlids with relative ease.
+Thanks to their large scales, they can fend off attacks from truly aggressive species like cichlids with relative ease.

-Arowanas are tropical predators that come from the near-Equatorial regions of Southeast Asia, Indonesia, Australia, South America, and Africa.
+Arowanas are tropical fish that come from the near-Equatorial regions of Southeast Asia, Indonesia, Australia, South America, and Africa.

 They prefer slow moving rivers that wind through forests; rivers that regularly flood forested areas like the Amazon and Orinoco are prime Arowana habitat.